A Riemannian Optimization Perspective of the Gauss-Newton Method for Feedforward Neural Networks: Gauss-Newton Dynamics for Overparameterized Neural Networks

 \section{Gauss-Newton Dynamics for Overparameterized Neural Networks}

-As a warm-up for the analysis in the underparameterized setting, we will start with the analysis in the overparameterized setting $p > n$.
-Since $\rank\big(\rr{D}^\top f(w)\rr{D}f(w)\big) < p$ in this regime, we have to consider $\rho > 0$ to ensure that \eqref{eqn:gauss-newton} is well-defined, which leads to the Levenberg-Marquardt dynamics.
-As the analysis will indicate, the choice of $\rho > 0$ plays a fundamental r\^{o}le on the convergence of Gauss-Newton dynamics in the overparameterized regime.
-The proof in the overparameterized regime extends the kernel analysis in \cite{bach2024learning, du2018gradient} for the gradient flows to the Gauss-Newton gradient flows, and setting $\rho=1$ in our theoretical results will recover the existing bounds exactly.
+We start with the analysis in the overparameterized regime with $p > n$.
+Since we have $\rank\big(\rr{D}^\top f(w)\rr{D}f(w)\big) \leq n < p$ in this regime, we consider regularization (or damping) $\rho > 0$ to ensure that \eqref{eqn:gauss-newton} is well-defined, which leads to the Levenberg-Marquardt dynamics.
+As the analysis will indicate, the regularization schedule $\rho$ plays a fundamental role on the convergence of Gauss-Newton dynamics in the overparameterized regime, and we propose provably good regularization schemes to achieve fast convergence without any dependence on the spectrum of $\bm{K}_0$ and (locally) on $\nabla^2\cR(w)$.
+The proof in the overparameterized regime extends the kernel analysis in \cite{chizat2019lazy, du2018gradient} for the gradient flows to the Gauss-Newton gradient flows, and setting $\rho(w)=1$ in our theoretical results will recover the existing bounds.

+We first present the analysis of the case \(H=1\) with the output layer $c$ frozen at initialization, which conveys the main ideas with sharp bounds and minimal notation.
+Hence, $w=\rr{vec}(W^{(1)})$ and $p = md$ here.
+Corollary \ref{cor:deep} extends the arguments to deep networks with trainable output layers.